 In the spring of 2015 Dave and I did an episode of DestinySurvival Radio to talk about the Home Grown Food Summit, presented by Marjory Wildcraft’s organization.
 I asked him to talk about the 2016 Summit because he was one of the presenters.

-His presentation is about weather and how you and I can learn to predict weather by looking out for repeatable patterns in nature.
+His presentation for the summit was about weather and how you and I can learn to predict weather by looking out for repeatable patterns in nature.
 Listen for our discussion later in our DestinySurvival Radio conversation.

 - Geoff Lawton of the Permaculture Research Institute on Property Purchase Checklist